 Take fluency to fluidity with the shadowing technique.

-Shadowing is a highly structured way to learn to speak and often part of training for conference interpreters who aim to deliver more than just an interpretation of meaning.
+Shadowing is a highly structured way to learn to speak another language and part of training for conference interpreters.

 Shadowing provides models of connected speech.

 In the flow of real speech, individual words are often connected and/or compressed.
 Mimicking native intonation allows better communicate the intended amount of emotional emphasis.

 Secondary benefits of shadowing include reinforcement: familiar vocabulary, collocations and structures are fortified as you and your brain hear them spoken aloud clearly and confidently.

 How do you shadow?

 about one minute of recorded audio that you fully understand in the target language at natural speed